plouc/nivo/packages/core/migration.md

 ### `@nivo/bullet`

 - moved some color-related functions from `@nivo/core` to `@nivo/bullet`.
-These should be eliminated in favor of utilites from @nivo/colors.
+These should be eliminated in favor of utilities from @nivo/colors.

 ### Other packages

 - changed default motion props on all packages.
 Previously, the `motionConfig` prop was simply set as a string, but now this needs to be an id from a collection of presets.
 In practice, this involves changing `motionConfig: 'default'` to `motionConfig: 'default' as const`.
 - changed default `blendMode` in some packages.
 For the same reason as for motionConfig, the `blendMode` prop should be defined as an id from a collection of allowed options.
 - changed some interfaces to types across various packages.
-This is because `bindDef` requires to act on `Record<string, unknown>` objects.
-This seems to work when the typings are defining using `type` but not `interface`.
+This is because `bindDef` acts on `Record<string, unknown>` objects.
+This seems to work when the typings are defined using `type` but not `interface`.
+- added `React.MouseEvent` types to several packages to resolve errors that appear when upgrading to React 18.

+## Changes in repo root `package.json`

+- upgraded React to 18.1
+- uprgaded storybook to 6.5.9